drcereceres/UpStream/src/readme.txt

 = [@todo] - WIP =

+Added:
+* Added options to disable Milestones, Tasks, Bugs, Files and Discussions on all projects

 Changed:
 * WYSIWYG editors are now teeny TinyMCE instances
 * The whole login workflow was refactored due performance and security purposes